-- Any new access requirements to State-controlled or local government roads. - Full details of where the pipeline crosses road or rail reserves.
+- Any new access requirements to State-controlled or local government roads. - Full details of where the rail corridor crosses or runs within or close to road reserves.

-The EIS should provide sufficient details to allow Main Roads, Queensland Rail and Queensland Transport to ascertain compliance with legislative and design requirements.
+The EIS should provide sufficient details to allow Main Roads and Queensland Transport to ascertain compliance with legislative and design requirements.